cea-hpc/modules/MIGRATING.rst

   default and could be disabled with configure option ``--with-locked-configs=extra_siteconfig``.

-* The **config** sub-command has been introduced.
-See `Configure modulecmd with config sub-command`_ section for detailed information.

 * The **MODULES_UNLOAD_MATCH_ORDER** environment variable sets whether the firstly or the lastly loaded module should be selected for unload when multiple loaded modules match unload request.
 Configure option ``--with-unload-match-order`` defines this setting which can be superseded by the environment variable.
-By default, lastly loaded module is selected and it is recommanded to keep this behavior when used modulefiles express dependencies between each other.
+By default, lastly loaded module is selected and it is recommended to keep this behavior when used modulefiles express dependencies between each other.

 * The **MODULES_IMPLICIT_DEFAULT** environment variable sets whether an